dgasmith/opt_einsum/.github/CONTRIBUTING.md

 * If you're providing a new feature, you must add test cases and documentation.
 * When the code is ready to go, make sure you run the test suite using pytest.
-* When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the project_name devs know that the changes are complete.
+* When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the `opt_einsum` devs know that the changes are complete.
   The code will not be merged until this box is checked, the continuous integration returns checkmarks, and multiple core developers give "Approved" reviews.